Workday/asor/README.md

 * Create Agents with Skills that can safely and securely access Workday data.
 * Discover broadly what capabilities customers and partners can do with other Agents and their Skills.
-* Have find grained knowledge of what individual users can access.
+* Have fine grained knowledge of what individual users can access.

 Comprehensive specification defining the core concepts of Agents, Skills, and Tools within the Agent System of Record Service.
 This document provides the foundational understanding for building and integrating with ASOR-managed agents.